slclei/calculator_testout/README.md

 In order to run this application, node.js is requried to be install locally. node.js can be downloaded from [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

+After installing node.js, go to the project dirctory (/calculator_testout_calculator) and run:

+### `npm install`

+to install the required dependencies.

+Note: there is a privacy issue for powershell in Windows.
+It is prefered to be run in command prompt (cmd) in Windows, which can be found by search "cmd" in Windows.

 ## Available Scripts

 In the project directory (/calculator_testout_calculator), you can run: